Stan-breaks/Phaeton/README.md

 _Phaeton is a minimalist, dynamically-typed interpreted language designed for modeling stage‐based logic and conditional workflows._

-> **Note:** The name “Phaeton” reflects its original intent to model life phases through conditional logic.
-Over time, it has evolved into a learning tool for building interpreters in Go.
+> **Note:** The name "Phaeton" is inspired by the Greek myth of Phaethon.
+In this project, the name serves as a tongue-in-cheek reference to its experimental nature—something a bit halfbaked and flawed.
+It’s a playful nod to the idea that even ambitious projects can have their rough edges.

 ---